supertuxkart/stk-code/INSTALL.md

 git pull
 cd cmake_build
 cmake ..
-make -j4
+make -j$(nproc)
 ```

 ##### Build Speed Optimization

-"-j4" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one. "-j$(nproc)" usually works.
+"-j$(nproc)" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one.

 ### Further options